SerNet/verinice-veo-web-documentation/developers/index.md

 response = requests.delete(url, headers=headers, verify=True)
 ```

 When a scope is deleted, the members of the scope are not deleted, but removed from the scope before deletion.
-Also, when an object is deleted that contains parts, the parts are not deleted, but removed from the object before deletion.
+Also, when a composite containing parts is deleted, the parts are not deleted, but removed from the composite before deletion.
 When a unit is deleted, all elements in the unit are deleted along with the unit.